 Paying attention and being aware are the most important things for security.
 Be aware of what is going on around you before anyone gets to you.
 If, for example, you are driving into your driveway and someone runs in behind, you can hoot and push the panic button to scare them away before they get you with a gun.

-Driveways are often a point of greatest vulnerability when it comes to your security.
+Driveways are often a point of greatest vulnerability, in Johannesburg, when it comes to your security.
 To read the ADT security warning regarding this, please click here.

 Correct gate installation to prevent injury or damage to vehicles

 One of the dangers of sliding gates is that, if they are not properly installed, they can fall and, in some cases, even cause death.
 This is an especially great risk when the gate is installed in an area where children are present.
 This has nothing to do with the automation of the gate but with the gate itself.